Clifden Castle: Architecture

 The estate faces south and overlooks Clifden Bay.
 It was constructed in the Gothic Revival style, popular in the early 1800s.
 The castle's original features include a rounded tower to the southeast, a square tower and an entry tower with two round turrets.
 However, most current decorative features date from the 1850s/1860s and were added by the Eyre family.

 The estate also includes a large gateway, built in 1815 in the medieval style.
 In addition, D'Arcy had several standing stones erected on his property.
 Four remain along the winding path between the gateway and the house.
 One of them might be a prehistoric worked stone, originating from elsewhere.

 To the west of the castle, a substantial enclosed farmyard was constructed.
 This comprised a grain store, workers' cottages, stable and coachhouse.
 Next to it was a walled garden, with a well and pond nearby.
 On the demesne there are also the remains of a 'marine temple' made of sea shells on the stream to the east of the castle.
 Close to the road to the north is a children's graveyard, originally for three Eyre children who died in the 1880s.

 Today

-The former Demesne and Castle are now owned by several families.
-The gateway is visible from the Sky Road, and access to the Castle is through the gateway along a path that meanders across the hillside to the Castle.
+The former castle and demesne are now owned by several families.
+The gateway is visible from the Sky Road, and access to the ruined house is through the gateway along a path that meanders across the hillside to the building.
 The surrounding grassland is populated by grazing cows, sheep and horses, and part of the castle ruins is a cow pen.